jweede/amplecode.recipe.template/README.rst

 ======================
-brodul.recipe.template
+jweede.recipe.template
 ======================

-brodul.recipe.template is a fork of amplecode.recipe.template, a Buildout recipe for generating files using Jinja2 templates.
+jweede.recipe.template is a fork of amplecode.recipe.template, a Buildout recipe for generating files using Jinja2 templates.
 The recipe configures a Jinja2 environment, by default relative to the Buildout directory, allowing templates to extend and include other templates relative to the environment.

-Downloads are available from pypi: http://pypi.python.org/pypi/brodul.recipe.template/
+Downloads are available from pypi: http://pypi.python.org/pypi/jweede.recipe.template/

 .. image:: https://secure.travis-ci.org/brodul/amplecode.recipe.template.png